Gravitational-Wave Signatures of Nonstandard Neutrino Properties in Collapsing Stellar Cores: B. Calculation of GW strains, spectrograms, and detectability

-with $G$ being the gravitational constant, $c$ the speed of light, and $D$ the distance between source and observer. $\rho$, $v_r$, $v_{\theta}$, $r$, and $\theta$ are the density, radial and angular velocity, and the 2D spatial coordinates, respectively.
+with $G$ being the gravitational constant, $c$ the speed of light, and $D$ the distance between source and observer. $\rho$, $v_r$, $v_{\theta}$, $r$, and $\theta$ are the mass density, radial and polar velocity components, and the 2D spatial coordinates, respectively.
+The derivation of this formula starts with the standard quadrupole formula and makes use of the continuity equation to eliminate one time derivative.